Program Analysis for Cybersecurity (2020-2024)

 Hacking Live Virtual Machine pac:badpass This virtual machine covers labs 1 and 2.
 It is known to only play in VirtualBox players, but students have succeeded in getting it to work with VMWare.

-PAC2023 Virtual Machine pac:badpass This virtual machine covers labs 3 through 9.
+PAC2024 Virtual Machine pac:badpass This virtual machine covers labs 3 through 9.
 In order to complete lab 4, be sure that this virtual machine is the same network as the Windows XP SP3 x86 machine and that the two virtual machines can ping each other.
 This virtual machine will import into VMWare, but using VirtualBox is recommended.
+8GB memory and 4 cores is sufficient to run these labs, but allocating more resources to this VM will improve performance.
 Note that malware samples are zip encrypted with the password: infected.

 Note: These virtual machines were built for x86_64 architectures and will not run on incompatible processors.